shellpad/shellpad.nvim/README.md

 # shell.nvim

-Adds :Shell command to run a non-interactive shell command in a temporary buffer.
+Adds the :Shell command for running a non-interactive shell command in a temporary buffer.

 ## Usage
 ```